 Strong water stewardship is important to us.
 In 2014, we surveyed our suppliers’ water usage to gain a better insight.
 This allowed us to map our supply chain both against water use-intensity and geographic water stress.
 We also developed a toolkit for helping our suppliers monitor and manage their usage.

 Collaboration is essential when it comes to reducing our environmental impact.
 We work together to improve conditions for people and planet across the supply chain.
 For example, we convened our suppliers and other local stakeholders around Lake Taihu in China to address water quality issues more holistically.

 Zero waste is an ethical and cost-efficient approach that all manufacturers should employ.
 Dell’s zero waste guiding principles, and the strategies we execute to follow them, are bringing us closer to a truly waste-free process – and a circular economy.

 Dell employs highly efficient manufacturing and operational processes that reduce waste.
 For example, our global manufacturing and fulfillment facilities continue to maintain a high recycle and reuse rate of around 99 percent of non-hazardous solid waste.

 Dell aims for waste avoidance upstream via our supply chain and downstream via our customers and beyond.

 This extends to our customers, too.
-We make Dell technology equipment to repair in order to extend their lives, and easy to recycle to ensure all materials are kept out of landfills.
-We are also committed to making all our packaging fully recyclable/compostable by 2020.
+We make Dell technology equipment easy to repair in order to extend its life, and easy to recycle to ensure materials are kept out of landfills.